igorperic17/nomopoly/README.md

 ## 🙏 Acknowledgments

-- Inspired by holographic memory and distributed representations
+- Built on PyTorch and ONNX for ML framework compatibility
-- Built on PyTorch and torchvision for MNIST integration
+- Inspired by adversarial training and generative modeling research
-- Thanks to the zero-knowledge cryptography research community
+- Thanks to the zero-knowledge cryptography and ZKML research communities
-- HRR concepts from cognitive science and neural computation
+- Special recognition to EZKL and zkTorch teams for pioneering ZKML approaches